 Whether you have one employee working on a mobile device while on a business trip or your entire staff telecommuting from home, your cyber security shouldn’t be sacrificed for convenience.
-By understanding your options and working with a quality IT services provider, you can safely navigate the cyber world and keep your business protected, no matter where you are.
+By understanding your options and working with a quality IT services provider, you can safely navigate the cyber world and keep your business protected.

 Cyber Security and Telework

-Virtual Private Network (VPN) gateways create secure access from the employee device to the VPN gateway and onward to your internal network.
+1) VPN Gateway: Virtual Private Network (VPN) gateways create secure access from the employee device to the VPN gateway and onward to your internal network.
 In this way, your enterprise-level cyber security measures are extended to the VPN, which acts as a secure tunnel for employees to work through.
-Some VPN gateways can even extend your business’s firewall rules to the employee computer no matter where they are working by use of a very light, portable device.
-A great advantage when travelling on business.
+Some VPN gateways can even extend your business’s firewall rules to the employee computer no matter where they are working through the use of a portable device—a great advantage when travelling on business.

 VPN gateways offer several great telework features, but while communication is protected through a VPN gateway, the employee’s computer could still be at risk of transmitting infected data if the computer itself is compromised.
-Depending on the amount of traffic it needs to carry, VPN gateways can be quite an investment, requiring third-party software or dedicated servers.
-Even so, the benefits often far outweigh the cost when secure communication is important.
+VPN gateways should only be used in conjunction with properly configured, company-owned hardware to maintain high security standards and minimize the risk to the internal network.

-This method of remote access happens primarily through a browser-based webpage or virtual desktop.
+2) Portals: In this method, telework employees access company data and applications through a browser-based webpage or virtual desktop.
 All applications and data are stored on the portal’s server and cannot be downloaded or saved on an employee’s device without permission.
 This is a good way to keep control over who is accessing your data and how it is used.
-It may also be a cheaper option than purchasing a VPN gateway.

 The danger with portals depends on what permissions the employee has while accessing the portal.
 If the portal allows an employee to access other areas of the internet while connected, it could provide an unintended avenue for criminals to access your network.
 It’s safer to restrict employees’ access to other programs while the portal is in use.
 The more access an employee has, the less secure the connection becomes.

-Remote desktop connection allows an employee to remotely control a computer physically located at your business via an intermediate server or third-party software.
-When the two computers are connected, applications run and data is saved only to the computer in your office, and your network’s cyber security measures are enforced.
-Your remote device merely displays the work performed on your office machine.
+3) Remote Computer Access Service: Remote computer access services allow an employee to remotely control a computer physically located at your business via an intermediate server or third-party software.
+When the two computers are connected, applications and data remain on your office computer, and your network’s cyber security measures are enforced.
+Your remote device acts as a display for the work performed on your office machine.

 Due to the direct access, remote desktop connection is considered high risk in cyber security terms.
 Proper configuration is critical.
 When set up correctly, communication between the two computers is encrypted for the data’s protection, but it is also encrypted from the organization’s firewalls and threat detection.
 No matter how good your cyber security measures are, if the employee’s home computer doesn’t have the same protections as the office workstations, malicious data can slip into your network unnoticed during a remote desktop connection.